Am I allowed to post my Orange CarbO here?

 I have seen a few disparaging remarks along the lines of its a standard Far East carbon frame with some orange logo's but I like the paint work and the finishing kit.

-And as such I think it's worth what I paid for the paintwork ( :D ), the full 105 kit and of course a name rather close to my heart :cool: and which was within a a tenner (less!) of a Ribble Gran Fondo with equivalent kit.
+And as such I think it's worth what I paid for the paintwork ( :D ), the full 105 kit and of course a name rather close to my heart 8) and which was within a a tenner (less!) of a Ribble Gran Fondo with equivalent kit.

 I've seen the it's a "generic" stuff but then most plastic frames are, or made by two or three companies, however I can't find anything with the swept and curved seat stays the CarbO's got and the detailing / tube profile definitely has an Orange flavour.

-cheers for the comments :cool:
+cheers for the comments 8)

 And